Alexander Alexeyev (ice hockey): Professional

 Following his major junior season, Alexeyev rehabbed his knee off the ice with the Capitals American Hockey League (AHL) affiliate, the Hershey Bears.
 He then returned to his home in Russia before joining the Washington Capitals for their 2019 development camp.
-It was originally suggested that Alexeyev could replace Michal Kempny in the Capitals lineup before he suffered an injury during the NHL's Prospect Showcase.
+It was originally suggested that Alexeyev could replace Michal Kempný in the Capitals lineup before he suffered an injury during the NHL's Prospect Showcase.
 He was subsequently assigned to the Bears for the 2019–20 season where he scored his first professional goal in his AHL debut.
 Alexeyev then tallied a goal and nine assists through 23 games to start the season with Hershey.
 Making developmental strides he completed his rookie season with 3 goals and 21 points in 58 games with the Hershey Bears.
 Alexeyev ranked third among Hershey defensemen and 12th among all AHL rookie defensemen in points.
 Alexeyev led Hershey defensemen in games played and ranked third in plus/minus with +8.

 With the following 2020–21 season set to be delayed due to the ongoing pandemic, Alexeyev remained in Russia and was loaned by the Capitals to KHL club, Salavat Yulaev Ufa, on 4 September 2020.
 Alexeyev made his NHL debut on 29 December 2021 in a 5–3 win over the Nashville Predators.